Yield Challenge Rules

 Plot length and width will be physically measured.
 Plot width will be measured from the first harvested row on the left to the first unharvested row on the right (to assure that inclusions of the equivalent of one-half the average row width beyond the outside harvested row on each side).
 The measurements should be made by a third-party witness, such as a local FFA or ag club advisor, crop insurance agent, ag lender, university personnel or other impartial witness.
 Family members, employees or sponsors aren’t allowed to make plot measurements.

 All measurements must be made with a steel or fiberglass tape or measuring wheel and recorded in feet.
-Each measurement should be recorded on the proper Harvest Report Form (Side-by-Side Plot Harvest Form or 100-Bushel/Crop District Contest Harvest Form).
+Each measurement should be recorded on the proper Harvest Report Form (100-Bushel/Crop District Contest Harvest Form, Double Crop Harvest Form or Side-by-Side Plot Harvest Form).
 If a whole field is harvested and entered in the contest (and due to the irregular shapes and dimensions of whole fields), the acreage determination for the whole field will be accepted from the County FSA Office as determined from official USDA aerial photographs.

 A third-party witness, such as such as a local FFA or ag club advisor, crop insurance agent, ag lender, university personnel or other impartial witness (approved by the committee) must be present to supervise measuring, harvesting and weighing of the yield for each entry.
 For the Side-by-Side Plot Challenge and District Contest, a single witness is required.
 For the 100-Bushel Challenge, two witnesses are required with one being provided by ISA.